 Maternity DNA testing will confirm the biological mother of a child.
 Normally, the most common reason for maternity testing is for legal purposes.
 For example, this could help prove that a biological relationship exists for UK residency reasons.

 More detailed information about maternity testing is given below.
 Please feel free to discuss your needs by calling our Clinical Advisor team.
 In addition, they will be able to answer any technical questions you might have.

-How does the Maternity DNA Test work?
+How does a Maternity DNA Test work?

 We analyse many genetic locations in a maternity test.
 A person possesses two (of many possible) alleles at each genetic location.
 First, we will identify the alleles using numbers.
 As a result, this looks like a list of 2 columns of numbers for each location.
 These ‘numbers’ come from the parents at conception.
 One comes from the mother and one from the father.

 Next, we list the DNA profiles of biological parents together.
 From this, one of the child’s alleles (numbers) will match up with a number from the mother’s sample.
 Similarly, the other should match up with an allele from the father’s sample.

 In this case, if the alleles (numbers) match at all locations, we will include the person as the biological mother of the child.
 This proves they have passed these genetic markers to the child at conception.

 Locations where there is NO match will exclude a person as a biological mother.
 This is because it is only possible to pass on to your off-spring the alleles which you have in your own DNA profile.